dantleech/doctrine-cr/README.md

 Another tree extension?
 -----------------------

-This extension is differnet in that enables each node to be of a different object class and allows nodes to be refernced by a single UUID regardless of which table they reside in.
+This extension is different in that enables each node to be of a different object class and allows nodes to be referenced by a single UUID regardless of which table they reside in.

 Configuration